-North Dakota Medicaid State Plan Personal Care Services, also referred to as MSP-PC, provides help to persons who require assistance with their Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs).
-By providing aid, which includes assistance with grooming, dressing, eating, and light housework, eligible applicants are able to continue to live independently in their homes, rather than require institutionalization.
+North Dakota’s Medicaid State Plan Personal Care Services, also referred to as MSP-PC, provides help to persons who require assistance with their Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs).
+By providing aid, which includes assistance with grooming, dressing, eating, and light housework, eligible applicants are able to continue to live independently in their homes, rather than require institutionalization (nursing home placement).

-Personal Care Services are available on an intermittent basis, as well as an ongoing basis.
+Personal Care Services are available on an intermittent, as well as ongoing, basis.
 Participants must reside at home, in the home of a loved one, or in certain group living environments, such as adult foster care or assisted living.
 According to program regulations, participants cannot reside in a nursing home, hospital, or intermediate care facility.

-In order to be eligible for MSP-PC, there are eligibility criteria related to one’s functional and financial need.
+Eligibility criteria for MSP-PC are related to one’s functional and financial need.

 Level A – One of the following criteria must be met:

 Level B – An individual must require a level of care that is consistent with that provided in a nursing home.
 In addition, one of the following criteria must be met:

 Level C – An individual must require a level of care that is consistent with that provided in a nursing home.
 Furthermore, the following criteria must be met:

 In 2023, a single senior must have monthly income no greater than $1,009.
 While a married couple is allowed $1,364 a month in income.
 These figures update in April each year.

 Countable assets are limited to $3,000 for individuals and $6,000 for couples.
 However, some items are not counted toward this limit, including one’s home, as long as the equity value is under $688,000 and the applicant or his or her spouse resides in it.
 Other exemptions include household furnishings, personal items, one vehicle, and pre-paid funeral / burial plans.